rkemery-msft/secure-cross-tenant-storage-access/README.md

-# Azure Cross-Tenant Storage Acocunt Access via Private Endpoint using Private Link
+# Azure Cross-Tenant Storage Account Access via Private Endpoint using Private Link

 This document outlines two scenarios for securely accessing an Azure Storage Account in a customer tenant (Tenant B) from a provider tenant (Tenant A) using Private Endpoints, without exposing secrets.